kota7/withcon/README.md

 withcon
 =======

-`withcon` is an R package that provides functionality similar to the `with` clause in Python.
-It automatically closes connections after a series of operations and also when an exception occurs during the operations.
+`withcon` is an R package that provides functionality similar to the `with` clause in Python; It automatically closes connections after a series of operations and also when an exception occurs during the operations.

-Currently this package supports `connection` objects (created *e.g.* by `file` and `gzfile`) and `DBIConnection` objects (created by `DBI::dbConnect`).
+Currently the functionality is provided for `connection` objects (created *e.g.* by `file` and `gzfile`) and `DBIConnection` objects (created by `DBI::dbConnect`).

 Example
 -------